idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/bio_sulfate.md

 ## Method 1

 Here, the microbe is considered as a primary species.
-The aqueous solution as described by Bethke contains a number of ionic species: the important thing here is the existance of `Biomass1` in the `basis_species` list:
+The aqueous solution as described by Bethke contains a number of ionic species: the important thing here is the existence of `Biomass1` in the `basis_species` list:

 !listing modules/geochemistry/test/tests/kinetics/bio_sulfate_1.i block=definition